If have reached this chapter you should now have Sparksee correctly installed in your computer and be ready to work in your development framework.

 sparksee.license : This option is used to set your commercial license key.
 By default you do not need to provide a license key.

 sparksee.io.cache.maxsize : Sets the maximum size for the cache (all pools) in megabytes.
-By default Sparksee uses all the available memory, leaving enough memory for other needs.
+By default Sparksee uses almost all of the available memory, just leaving enough memory for other needs.
 If you are running several memory consuming applications at the same time you must consider adjusting this parameter.

 sparksee.log.file : Changes the log file path.
 The default value is